tomekw/whatever/README.md

 whatever
 ========

-All pull requests will be accepted.
-Let's see where it goes!
+Absolutely no pull requests will be accepted until Oct.
+31st 2014.
+Please come back then.

 In the meantime check out http://friendsand.co - fully encrypted social network :)